mesinkasir/cargoawebpp/readme.md

 CLOUDS / SHARED HOSTING

-Just download this file and upload on your shared or clouds host , upload on public_html fle if you using this cms for develope home page website, or you can upload it on sub directori .
+Just download this file and upload on your shared or clouds host , upload on public_html fle if you using this cms for develope home page website, or you can upload it on sub directori . with your site URL. logon on yourwebsite/admin - by default you can use username : axcora / pass : axcoracms - after login go to setting and change url with your site then save.
-After upload progress success, now you need to configure website.xml file on \getaxcora\data\other\website.xml file. then change <SITEURL><![CDATA[http://localhost/getaxcoracms/]]></SITEURL> with your site URL.
-Your website is online now . for accsess backend you need visit yourwebsite/admin

 LOCALHOST

-Need third party XAMPP WAMPP LAMPP server, download this project and upload on your xampp/htdocs folder, then visit localhost/your project. need to configure website.xml file on \getaxcora\data\other\website.xml file. then change <SITEURL><![CDATA[http://localhost/getaxcoracms/]]></SITEURL> with your site URL.
+Need third party XAMPP WAMPP LAMPP server, download this project and upload on your xampp/htdocs folder, then visit logon on yourwebsite/admin - by default you can use username : axcora / pass : axcoracms - after login go to setting and change url with your site then save.
-Your website is online now on localhost. for accsess backend menu you need visit localhost/yourproject/admin

 By default use username : axcora and password : axcoracms